Strength Training Run Walk Run: 5‑Minute Snacks That Keep You Running

 Background: Why Pair Strength with Run-Walk-Run?

 Stronger muscles support your joints and can make running feel significantly easier.
-Research shows that strength training can reduce sports injury risk and improve running economy without requiring heavy weights or long hours in the gym.
-For the Jeff Galloway runner, these "snacks" provide a safer, smarter way to run by providing the structural integrity needed for long-distance endurance.
+Research suggests that strength work can reduce injury risk and improve running economy without requiring heavy weights or long hours in the gym.
+For the Jeff Galloway runner, these “snacks” can support a safer, smarter way to run by helping build the structure needed for consistency and endurance.

 Don’s Progress Tip: "Throughout my 13 marathons, I’ve learned that the best strength plan is the one you actually do.
-I don't go to a gym; I do these 5-minute snacks in my living room.
-Tiny steps build a habit you can actually keep for the long haul."
+I do not need a gym to make it work.
+Tiny steps build a habit you can keep for the long haul."

 Strength Snack Quick-Reference